10 Things a New Dad Can Do to Help with a Babyby Elizabeth MacDonald

 #7 Wear Your Baby

-#8 Cook, Do Dishes, and Do the Laundry
+#8 Cook, Do the Dishes, and Do the Laundry

 I take back my last statement.
-There is something hotter than a babywearing dad: A babywearing dad doing house work --- while mom relaxes.
+There is something sexier than a babywearing dad: A babywearing dad doing housework.
+Keep the majority of the housework under control without being asked.

 #9 Let Mom Sleep